MariusAlbrecht/MariusAlbrecht/README.md

-My name is Marius (also sometimes going by Layla)
+HI, my name's Marius

-I'm currently studying CS (with EE as a side subject) at the Technical University of Munich (TUM) in Germany
+3rd Semester CS (minor: EE) at TUM with an particular interest in Secruity, low-level Software and Hardware.

-I'm interested in (custom, ergonomic, mechanical) keybaords, low(er) level software and computer hardware
+Also interested in custom, ergonomic, mechanical keybaords